-Join Anne-Marie Concepción for an in-depth discussion in this video Installing InDesign scripts, part of Designing Templates with InDesign.
+Join Anne-Marie Concepción for an in-depth discussion in this video Installing InDesign scripts, part of InDesign: Designing Templates.

 - I talk about a few different InDesign scripts in this course.
 Most of them are free and a few of them I've included in the exercise files on this course's page on Lynda.com.
 Just click the exercise files button and you'll see a link there that says "Free" in it that anybody can download.
 Where do you see a script?
 You go to the Window menu in InDesign, down to Utilities and choose Scripts.
 If you have an older version of InDesign, you might find it under Automation.